 The specifications for the supporting structure resulted from the artist’s ideas, which he developed in various drawings.
 As requested by the monument preservation authorities, as few permanent changes as possible, such as drilling holes, were to be made to the Parisian landmark.
 The basic planning included a precise measurement of the structure and the set-up of a digital model, which was used as the basis for the design process.
 During construction design, ready to build details that met all the requirements were developed in close cooperation with the construction company.
 For this purpose, a partial mock-up of The Arc de Triomphe on a scale of 1:2 was built in a Parisian suburb.

-L'Arc de Triomphe is scheduled to run from September 18th to October 3rd, 2021.
+L’Arc de Triomphe Wrapped ran from September 18th to October 3rd, 2021.